boeschenstein/nuget/README.md

 ## nuget pack

 - use 'nuget pack' for .net framework
-- use 'dotnet pack' for .net standard and .net core (first: convert csproj to sdk-style and Migrate from packages.config to PackageReference)
+- use 'dotnet pack' for .net Standard and .net core (first: convert csproj to sdk-style and Migrate from packages.config to PackageReference)

 ### examples